G’day from Korea! 🙂

 In 2013 I aim to drive my Irish up to higher level and sit a TEG (CEFR) exam, as well as revisiting the Gaeltacht for more practice.

-I wrote this as a guest post for The Everyday Language Learner blog originally.
+I wrote this as a guest post for The Everyday Language Learner blog (now defunct) originally.

 This is where my heart is.